 Manhattan Chorale frequently features the work of internationally renowned composer Ola Gjeilo who serves as its Composer-in-Residence.
 His work Dreamweaver, a 30-minute piece for choir and string orchestra, will be premiered by the Chorale at Carnegie Hall in May of 2014.

-The current season includes performances in New York City, Boston, Washington, DC, Chicago, and San Francisco.
-Manhattan Chorale is often joined by the New York City Chamber Orchestra which was founded in 2000 as Manhattan Concert Productions’ resident orchestra.
+The current season includes performances in New York City, Boston, Washington, D.C., and Chicago.
+Manhattan Chorale is often joined by New York City Chamber Orchestra which was founded in 2000 as Manhattan Concert Productions’ resident orchestra.

 In addition to their regular performance season, Manhattan Chorale maintains an outreach focus offering master classes and coaching to high school singers.
 They also serve as mentor and collaborator with choirs from across the United States who gather in various New York residencies under the auspices of Manhattan Concert Productions to perform at Carnegie Hall and Lincoln Center.